Rijja-explore/Rijja-explore/README.md

 # 👋 Hi, I'm Rijja H – Exploring the Possibilities of Code

-🎓 Final-year B.Tech student passionate about building impactful solutions at the intersection of **AI, Web Technologies, and Cybersecurity**.
+🎓 Pre Final-year B.Tech student passionate about building impactful solutions at the intersection of **AI, Web Technologies, and Cybersecurity**.

 🚀 I thrive on transforming ideas into real-world applications that are scalable, intelligent, and meaningful—whether it's through modern web apps, data-driven AI models, or secure digital platforms.